 In the pursuit of continuous improvement, we place great importance on the quality of our products and services to offer high standards to our stakeholders: veterinarians, farmers and animal owners.
-The demand for food is increasing worldwide, due to the growing population, which is increasingly concerned about its diet.
+The demand for food is increasing worldwide, due to the growing population, which is increasingly mindful of its diet.
 In the face of this trend, our ambition is to work towards the constant improvement of the health of livestock animals to contribute to a global supply of better quality meat and milk at a lower cost.

 A GROUP QUALITY POLICY